Customize Consent Preferences

 Overview

 This project is aimed at examining long-term trends in arthropod communities by gathering data at sites that are likely to persist, such as national and provincial protected areas.
-To collect data from a broad geographic range across the Mixedwood Plains and Boreal Shield ecozones, this project sampled a grand total of 112 sites from 2018-2021.
-These included 55 Ontario provincial parks, 17 Ontario Conservation Areas, 9 Quebec national parks (Sepaq), 5 Canadian National Parks, and 26 miscellaneous farm, natural, and urban sites.
+Five different Canadian ecozones were targetted: Mixedwood Plains (2018, 2021), Boreal Shield (2020, 2021), Prairies (2022), Pacific Maritime (2023), and Montane Cordillera (2023).
+The TRACE project has sampled a grand total of 174 sites from 2018-2023 ranging from Provincial Parks, Conservation Areas, and National Parks to miscellaneous farm, natural, and urban sites.

 Project Outcomes